Ore M.

 Kvaratskhelia and Desire Doue hold the width on either side, while PSG are patient while looking for an opening.
 Vitinha is more like a tempo dictator, as he knows whether to slow down or speed up the game depending on the situation.
 PSG also try to find Vitinha in between the lines as he can pick passes to the forward players (Doue, Dembele and Kvara).

 Paris have been dominant in the first half and deserve their two-goal cushion.
 Inter’s main tactic is to get the ball to the wingbacks, especially Denzel Dumfries and then whip crosses into the box whoch PSG have not had much trouble defending so far.
+At times, Kvaratskhelia and Dembele rotate which sees the Georgian winger take up a central space while the 2018 World cup winner go to the right hand side.
+Doue also rotates with them as he can be seen on the left hand side, while he started the game primarily as a right winger.

 ··················